 The center’s second-largest performance space, Legacy Hall, has 430 seats and an elegant ambiance that includes orchestra and parterre levels and a balcony that wraps entirely around the stage.
 Walls are covered in a textured clay tile, and the balcony and parterre fascias are covered in rich cherry wood.
 From the ceiling a series of light, colored wood acoustical reflectors support striking copper chandeliers.
 Known for its perfect acoustics and impressive Jordan Concert Organ, the hall is a popular venue with many noted musicians.
 Already, the Los Angeles Guitar Quartet, violinist Robert McDuffie, organist Olivier Latry and others have sung the hall’s praises after performing on its stage.

 Legacy Hall and the facility’s 150-seat, black-box Studio Theater also provide rehearsal and performance space for the Columbus State University Schwob School of Music.
 The music school’s classrooms, studios, rehearsal rooms and practice rooms also are located at RiverCenter.

-RiverCenter fulfills its mission of partnering with local performing organizations by serving as the home of the Youth Orchestra of Greater Columbus, the professional chorus Cantus Columbus and the Columbus Ballet.
+RiverCenter fulfills its mission of partnering with local performing organizations by serving as the home of the Columbus Symphony Orchestra and the Columbus Ballet.
 It addresses its outreach mission through its ArtReach program, offering area youth of all socio-economic levels unprecedented opportunities to experience and participate in the arts.
 Operating as a non-profit organization, the center also supplies theatrical, volunteer, security and maintenance services for its home organizations.